AyuHamano/AyuHamano/README.md

    - TypeScript with React TS
    - C++
    - Java
-- 💻 At the moment, i'm interested in Web Development -> Front-End
+- 💻 At the moment, i'm interested in Web Development

 -🌻This is my email for contact: aline.s.hamano@gmail.com